By Victor T. Miller, Sydney based marketing specialist

 - Enable the Magento Compilation option that can boost your store’s performance by 50%.
 The compiler will copy your application files to one location and cache the ones that are used frequently.

 - Optimize your data logs.
 By default, Magento saves your data logs for 180 days.
 That’s lots of information and it may hurt your website speed.
-To avoid that, you could simply alter the number of days during which the data is stored to two weeks or even less.
+To avoid that, you could simply alter the number of days during which the data is stored for two weeks or even less.

 3. Personalize User Experiences